hubenschmidt/Node-MySQL-Record-Distro/README.md

 A CLI application serving three end user types:

--Customer
+*Customer
--Business Manager
+*Business Manager
--Business Owner
+*Business Owner

 The app takes in orders from customers and depletes stock from the store's inventory.
 Product sales are tracked across the store's departments, new products are entered, and an executive report provides summary data on highest-grossing departments, along with the option to add new departments.

+The code includes a $.99 surcharge per unit sold to achieve profitability for the business, which deals in vinyl record wholesale distribution.
+Departments are defined by music genre.

 Featuring simple Node.js command line directives that communicate with a MySQL instance.

-Based on a record distributor model, where departments are defined by music genre.

 ## Setup
 To run this application, you will need MySQL and Node.js installed on your computer, along with a MySQL database visualizer, such as Sequel Pro or MySQL Workbench.